BorysSzk/dexter-text-mining/README.md

 And one more thing: *tonight's the night*...

 ## Build Prerequisites
-"Dexter" text mining analysis's build environment requires a couple of R packages in order to work, but before that make sure that you have downloaded and using:
+*Dexter* text mining analysis's build environment requires a couple of R packages in order to work, but before that make sure that you have downloaded and using:
 - **R 3.6.0+** from [CRAN](https://cran.rstudio.com/) (located at the top, in the `Download and install R` tab);
 - **RStudio Desktop** from [Posit](https://posit.co/download/rstudio-desktop/) (in the middle of the website you can find downloads for Windows, macOS, Ubuntu etc.);
 - **Java Development Kit (JDK ≥ 8)** - required for `qdap` R package